Proposed Special Rate Variation (SRV)

 Please provide a list of the actual projects that will be addressed/implemented by the proposed special rate variation (SRV) and the amounts to be spent on each project.
 I can see the total amounts to be spent various projects in the Delivery Program and Operational Plan 2025-2029.
 But I can't see how the extra amounts (SRV) are planned to be sent.

-CR asked 28 days ago
+CR asked 3 months ago

 The proposed Special Rate Variation (SRV) is not linked to a list of specific projects, however provides additional ongoing funding to help maintain and renew, more promptly, Council’s existing infrastructure, such as local roads, footpaths, stormwater, parks and community facilities, at sustainable levels.